Knowledge Base AI Chatbot for Small Business

 Maintenance model Requires document updates, testing, and source control Requires prompt tuning but may still drift without grounding

-Buyer fit Better for SaaS support teams that need consistency and accountability Better for lightweight conversational use cases, not core support workflows
+Buyer fit Better for small business support teams that need consistency and accountability Better for lightweight conversational use cases, not core support workflows

 Best Practices to Improve Accuracy and Reduce Hallucinations